vipafattal/Magenta-Navigation/README.md

 magentaNav.createNav(itemsList)
 ```

-##### you may want to set the defualt nav item by calling the click on item by position
+##### you may want to set the defualt nav item, you can do that by giving default position to callOnClickNavigation() function

 ```kotlin
   magentaNav.callOnClickNavigation(0)